 Medications may be administered to students by school staff.
 However, there are strict conditions under which we must operate.
 Only medicine that is prescribed by a medical practitioner and supplied on prescription can be administered by school staff.
 The medication must be supplied to the school in the original container that has the doctor's instructions clearly labelled on the outside.
-Parents MUST provide written and signed request and instructions to the school office.
-If your child needs medication at school please collect the relevant form from the school office.
+If your child needs medication at school, please complete the relevant form available from the school office.